 What about holidaymakers without smartphones or computers?

-Travellers without smartphones, and those with older models that don’t support the NHS App, will be issued with a paper certificate instead.
+Travellers without smartphones, and those with older models that don’t support the NHS App, will be issued with a paper certificate, or letter, directly by the NHS instead.
+This must also be requested by holidaymakers travelling to Malta, which won’t accept the app or a certificate downloaded from the NHS website.

-The Government says they must wait at least five days after they’ve had their second jab before calling 119.
-The letter will take up to five days to arrive.
+The Government says they must wait for two weeks after they’ve had their second jab before calling 119.
+It was initially five days.
+The letter will take up to five days to arrive and will be sent to the home address registered with their GP.

 However, do note that the Government is warning that even fully vaccinated holidaymakers might need to take a negative COVID test for entry to some countries.
 You should always check entry rules both with the Foreign Office website and the government websites of the countries to be visited.